 In this stage you cease your fight against fate, letting go of all personal battles with one’s past and surroundings.
-At this point, you are able to see and express the various feelings experienced in the previous stages, and can come to terms with mortality and with the needs of your loved ones.
+At this point, you are able to see and express the various feelings experienced in the previous stages and can come to terms with mortality and with the needs of your loved ones.
 Remember, they are suffering too.

 In this stage I felt exhausted I sleep two time a day sometimes for 2-3 hours and preferred to not be bothered with affairs of the world.
-Acceptance of this situation by takes patience and time, but remember it’s short.
+Acceptance of this situation takes patience and time, but remember it’s short.

-In Stephens Ministry we learned that a majority of people arrive at this stage, some too early, they skip a step or don’t give it adequate time so a few individuals continue to struggle against death and to deny it.
+In Stephens Ministry we learned that a majority of people arrive at this stage, some too early, they skip a step or don’t give it adequate time, so a few individuals continue to struggle against death and to deny it.
 They will not manage to attain the peace that comes with accepting the reality of the situation.

 This Process is very personal, it should not be rushed.
 It is important to keep in mind that not everyone goes through all stages of grief, and certainly not all people go through the stages in the same order.
-For some people, certain stages may last only hours other much longer.
+For some people, certain stages may last only hours others much longer.
 I also found myself moving back and forth through stages I had already experienced.